janymuong/alx-system_engineering-devops/0x14-mysql/README.md

 > view `replica_user`, `source_replica`, `prep_replica` **SQL** files for creating db users, creating source db; and populating the db with some records.

 ### Firewall TCP rules:
 > Configure ufw on server 1 to allow connection from server 2.
-This is required for the repliaction:
+This is required for the replication:
 ```bash
 $ cat script_ufw.sh
 #!/usr/bin/env bash